Are you settling in your relationship? If you’re not sure, Here are 5 sure signs you’re settling in your relationships…

 But none of these are good reasons to get into a relationship.
 Not only do you run the risk of feeling unhappy and unfulfilled, but by settling for a relationship you know isn’t good for you, you could be allowing that person to fill a space in your life that God has appointed for someone else.

 Settling is usually brought on by fear.
 Fear that you won’t meet a great guy.
-Fear that you won’t ever get married.
+Or fear that you won’t ever get married.
 Fear of being alone for the rest of your life.
-Fear of starting over.
+Or even fear of starting over.

 If you are dating from a place of fear, you will probably end up settling, and you won’t be honoring your true core values in a relationship.
 If you settle, you suffer in the long run.